 Fast Facts and Frequently Asked Questions about AIDB

 Programs include Alabama School for the Deaf, Alabama School for the Blind, Helen Keller School (for children who are deaf and blind with multiple disabilities), E. H. Gentry Technical Facility (a postsecondary rehabilitation program for adults) and Alabama Industries for the Blind (providing job training and employment opportunities for blind and deaf adults).
-A network of regional centers – providing early intervention for infants and children, and interpreter, counseling, technology and education services for adults and seniors – are located in Birmingham, Dothan, Huntsville, Mobile, Montgomery, Talladega, Tuscaloosa and Tuscumbia.
+A network of regional centers – providing early intervention for infants and children, and interpreter, counseling, technology and education services for adults and seniors – are located in Birmingham, Dothan, Huntsville, Mobile, Montgomery, Opelika, Shoals, Talladega, and Tuscaloosa.
 AIDB Outreach Programs provide services to students who are deaf and/or blind in Alabama public schools.

 AIDB is the nation’s most comprehensive education and service program of its kind and through a consolidated administrative structure commands the best use of financial and human resources, expertise, facilities and specialized equipment to benefit individuals who are deaf and blind.

 AIDB is governed by a Board of Trustees appointed by the Governor to represent each Alabama Congressional District plus three members appointed at large to represent individuals who are deaf and/or blind.

 By law, AIDB does not charge tuition for its services to Alabama residents who are deaf or blind.

 Working with a total budget of more than $80 million in state and federal funds and sales revenue, AIDB generates an annual payroll of approximately $50 million and an economic impact of $184 million.
 We place a strong emphasis on accountability in financial management, program innovation and measurable outcomes.